ectric/bingo-seed-scraper/Readme.md

 Enter the number corresponding with your desired choice (if you enter anything else, it will default to finding all matching seeds).
-I would recommend using the first only if you are looking for single bingo and finding all for triple bingo.
-Because you are likely having more options than necessary in triple bingo, it helps to get different variants that use different combinations, whereas for single bingo you will likely find any combination of 5 you want, so you can afford to only find the specific combo you want and stop once done.
+I would recommend using the first only option if you are looking for single/double bingo and the finding all option for triple/blackout bingo.
+Because you are likely having more options than necessary in the larger bingos, it helps to get different variants that use different combinations, whereas for single or double bingo you will be more likely to find the exact combination you want, so you can afford to only find the first matching seed and stop once done.

 After entering all your choices, the program will start searching seeds.
-It prints out a message every 2,000,000 seeds (this can be edited by changing the printRate variable on the 6th line of the code) to show the program is progressing and hasn't frozen.
+It prints out a message every 2,000,000 seeds to show the program is progressing and hasn't frozen.
+If this is too infrequent, you can edit this by changing the printRate variable on the 6th line of the code.
+Just open the Bingo Seed Scraper.jsx file in Notepad or any text editor and change the number to whatever you want and save.
+The program will run the new rate next time you type the command.
 It also prints the number of successes it has found to that point to let you know if there are any matches that have since scrolled off-screen.
 The program will continue running until it has searched every valid seed (unless the user has chosen to quit after the first match, in which case it will run until it finds a successful match if there is one).
-At any time, you can stop the program by X-ing out of the command prompt or pressing Ctrl-C. WARNING: Despite my best efforts to minimize the number of calculations this program must do to max out the speed, this program must search 12 possible bingos for over 2 billion seeds, so this process can easily take multiple hours.
+At any time, you can stop the program by X-ing out of the command prompt or pressing Ctrl-C. WARNING: Despite my best efforts to minimize the number of calculations this program must do to max out the speed, this program must search 12 possible bingos or 25 total matches for over 2 billion seeds, so this process can easily take multiple hours.
 Depending on your computer's strength you may have faster times, but to run through the entire seed list took my computer over 12 hours.
 If you are a coder who understands O-notation better than me, feel free to try and fix this, but this is as good as I could do.

 ## ********** Final Thoughts ************
 I'm happy to be able to share this program to allow others to find seeds